-Maiysha talks with Wall Street giant and now critically acclaimed author Cin Fabré about her debut Memoir “Wolf Hustle” about her time being one of the few Black women on Wall Street and how the industry is cutthroat.
+Maiysha talks with Wall Street giant and now critically acclaimed author Cin Fabré about her debut memoir “Wolf Hustle” which is about her time being one of the few Black women on Wall Street and how the industry is very cutthroat.
+They discuss Cin’s excitement for her book going Hollywood and becoming a feature film and what led to her leaving Wall Street.

 READ FULL TRANSCRIPT BELOW: